My Research

 Where I Think the Field is Going

-• Incorporation of offline or model-based methods for game-solving
+• Incorporation of offline learning for game-theoretic analysis

 • Aligning game-theoretic strategies through LLM or human-feedback